Skip to content

 Ongoing protection

-Factual articles, public records, and accurate journalism sometimes can't be removed.
-In those cases, search suppression is the path: accurate, current content under your name that outranks the damaging results when recruiters search you.
+Factual articles, court and tribunal records, and accurate journalism sometimes can't be removed.
+In those cases, search suppression is the path: accurate, current content under your name that outranks the older results when a recruiter or HR screener searches you before an interview.

 Questions job seekers ask